alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 I'll admit I'm being unfair.
 Minibatch dependence is indefensible - no one is going to argue that it's a good quality for models to have.
-Given all the annoyances of batch norm, why is it so ubiquitous?
+I've heard many people complain about batch norm, and for good reasons.
+Given all this, why is batch norm still so ubiquitous?

 There's a famous letter in computer science:
 Dijkstra's [Go To Statement Considered Harmful](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html).